 3 minute exposure for the sky combined with a fast shutter for the foreground grasses.
 Shot in the prairie of Illinois.

 It's a little addicting, so don't say I didn't warn you!
 Are you looking for filters for long exposure photography?
-Check out Breakthrough Photography filters!* They are the filters I always have in my bag!
+Check out Maven Filters.*

 Check out my online workshop, mentoring, or ladies’ landscape photography retreats for educational opportunities.